jdelic/saltshaker-laptop/README.rst

   - 16GB SWAP vg0-swap ---
   - 256GB EXT4 vg0-home /home

-After booting into the minimal system under Bookworm, wifi will have been configured in ``/etc/network/interfaces``.
+After booting into the minimal system under Bookworm, your wifi will have been configured in ``/etc/network/interfaces``.
 Gnome will later use NetworkManager, which will not manage network adapters listed in ``/etc/network/interfaces``.
-So after the first run of ``salt-call``, you'll have to remove the static configuration.
+So after the first run of ``salt-call``, you'll have to remove the static configuration by manually editing it.

 .. code-block:: shell